Auckland teen appeals prison term for dark net 'criminal enterprise'

 The Queen's Counsel barrister, seeking home detention for her client at his parents' home, said the case was highly unusual and special circumstances should be made for Smith's neurological immaturity.

-She said drug dealers with no substance addiction should be dealt with by the courts in a harsher way than those who are "in it for the money and the game".
+She said drug dealers "in it for the money and the game" should be dealt with by the courts in a harsher way than those with no substance addiction.

 However, Crown lawyer David Green said Smith's appeal should not be viewed as a second shot at a sentencing.